 2.1.1 Acoustic detection of beaked whales

 The Pacific Missile Range Facility (PMRF) is an instrumented U.S. Naval range extending 70 km NW of the island of Kauai, Hawaii and encompassing 2,800 km2.
 The range includes a cabled hydrophone array (Fig. 1) with hydrophones at depths ranging from approximately 650 m to 4,700 m.
-We used data collected before and during Submarine Commander Courses (SCCs) at the PMRF.
-SCCs are training exercises that occur biannually in February and August.
-SCCs typically last 6-7 days, and the period before the onset of the SCC is recorded for a minimum of 2 days.
-During data collection, hydrophones sampled at a rate of 96 kHz, with the high pass filter on each phone set at either 50 Hz, 100 Hz, or 10 kHz.
+We used data collected before and during 6 Submarine Command Courses (SCCs) at PMRF.
+SCCs are training exercises that occur biannually in February and August, typically lasting 6-7 days.
+Acoustic recordings were made for a minimum of 2 days before each SCC as well as during the exercise.
+During data collection, hydrophones sampled at a rate of 96 kHz, with the high pass filter on each hydrophone set at either 50 Hz, 100 Hz, or 10 kHz.
 Up to 62 of the range hydrophones were recorded simultaneously by the Naval Information Warfare Center (NIWC).

-A beaked whale detector from the Navy Acoustic Range WHale AnaLysis (NARWHAL) algorithm suite [CITE] was run on recordings from PMRF.
-This detector first compares signal-to-noise (SNR) thresholds within the expected beaked whale click frequency range (16 - 44 kHz) versus the bandwidth outside the click in a running 16384-pt fast Fourier transform (FFT) spectrogram.
+A beaked whale detector from the Navy Acoustic Range WHale AnaLysis (NARWHAL) algorithm suite (Martin et al., 2020) was run on the recordings.
+This detector first compares signal-to-noise (SNR) thresholds within the expected beaked whale click frequency range (16 - 44 kHz) versus the bandwidth outside the click in a running 16,384-pt fast Fourier transform (FFT) spectrogram.
 The detected clicks were then passed to a 64-pt FFT stage that measured power, bandwidth, slope, and duration characteristics to classify the clicks to species.
-This process was followed by an automated routine in Matlab (CITE Mathworks 2019) to group detections of individual beaked whale echolocation clicks into GVPs (CITE).
+This process was followed by an automated routine in Matlab (Mathworks, 2019) to group detections of individual beaked whale echolocation clicks into GVPs (Henderson et al., 2019).
 If a group of whales was detected by more than one hydrophone, the GVP was assigned to the hydrophone that recorded the most clicks.
 The data were then aggregated to indicate the presence or absence of the start of a GVP for each hydrophone within each half-hour period.

 Map of approximate locations of hydrophones (black points) at the Pacific Missile Range Facility near the island of Kauai, Hawaii.
 Color scale indicates bathymetry.
 Inset map shows range location relative to the Main Hawaiian Islands.